-- As a result of increased activity in homeownership education and counseling, the City of Los Angeles shall pursue contracted partnerships with HUD-approved homeownership counseling agencies and Community Development Financial Institutions (CDFIs) located within the City of Los Angeles to administer and distribute downpayment assistance funding. - Funding from this source shall be used for downpayment assistance, and closing costs. - Prospective buyers can apply for loans up to 20% of the purchase price and receive a grant for up to 10% of the purchase price based upon income eligibility. - Prospective buyers are required to contribute 1% of the purchase price from their own funds.
-An example of a proposed financing structure is as follows: - Purchase price: \$700,000 - Buyer Downpayment: \$7,000 - Loan: \$140,000 (deferred, due on sale, title transfer, first mortgage repayment, or in 30 years) - Grant: \$70,000 - Mortgage Amount: \$490,000 - Monthly Payment: \$3,203 with 30 year fixed @ 6.825% (does not include taxes & insurance)
+As a result of increased activity in homeownership education and counseling, the City of Los Angeles shall pursue a contracted partnership with a HUD-approved homeownership counseling agency that is a Community Development Financial Institution (CDFIs) with an extensive background in neighborhood revitalization that is located in the City of Los Angeles that also offers construction management services to administer and distribute downpayment assistance funding.
+Funding from this source shall be used for downpayment assistance, and closing costs.
+Prospective buyers can apply for loans up to 20% of the purchase price and receive a grant for up to 10% of the purchase price based upon income eligibility.
+Prospective buyers are required to contribute 1% of the purchase price from their own funds.
+An example of a proposed financing structure is as follows:

+Purchase price: \$700,000

+Buyer Downpayment: \$7,000

+Loan: \$140,000 (deferred)

+Grant: \$70,000

+Mortgage Amount: \$490,000

+Monthly Payment: \$3,426 with 30 year fixed @ 7.5% (does not include taxes & insurance)